folbricht/routedns/doc/configuration.md

 ### Fail-Back group

 Similar to [fail-rotate](#Fail-Rotate-group) but will attempt to fall back to the original order (prioritizing the first) if there are no failures for a minute.
+Failure means either no response or it returns SERVFAIL.

 #### Configuration